By Kathy Littles June 5, 2015

 Though CIIS has thrived online with the old platforms of Caucus and MyCIIS, expectations from higher education demanded a robust online platform.

 What's the best thing about Canvas?
 For starters, teaching and learning are made a whole lot more innovative and creative.
-From one-touch video recording to interactive group discussions and live feedback on papers, the upgrade to Canvas has been immediately felt as we began rolling out a flurry of face-to-face and webinar trainings for faculty and staff.
+From one-touch video recording to interactive group discussions and live feedback on papers, the upgrade to Canvas has been immediately felt as we began rolling out a flurry of face-to-face and webinar training for faculty and staff.

 24/7 MOBILE ACCESS